nsrr/shine-documentation/pages/README.md

 ## Data overview

 ### Actigraphy
 Raw actigraphy data is available for XX subjects and covers a period of approximately 5-7 days.
-Each participant's actigraphy CSV file has a activity and white light level scores per 30-second epoch, as well as derived(?) sleep/wake and mobility.
+Each participant's actigraphy CSV file has activity and white light level scores per 30-second epoch, as well as derived(?) sleep/wake and mobility.
 Device?

 ### Covariate/phenotype datasets